Toggle: English / Spanish

 There are several causes of HH:

-- Damage to the pituitary gland or hypothalamus from surgery, injury, tumors, infections, or radiation
+- Damage to the pituitary gland or hypothalamus from surgery, injury, tumor, infection, or radiation

 - Genetic defects

-- High doses or long-term use of opioid or steroid medications
+- High doses or long-term use of opioid or steroid (glucocorticoid) medicines

-- In males, no development of sex characteristics, such as enlargement of the testes and penis, deepening of the voice, and facial hair
+- In boys, no development of sex characteristics, such as enlargement of the testes and penis, deepening of the voice, and facial hair

 - Inability to smell (in some cases)